pub-n-dub/.github/profile/README.md

 * Contactless power transmission for NFC antennas in credit-card size format - 2017 [here](/profile/Tucker-2017.pdf)
 * Power transfer in velocity-vortex acceleration - 2014 [here](/profile/Tucker-2014.pdf)
 * Efficient wireless power delivery for biomedical implants - 2012 [here](/profile/Tucker-2012.pdf)

+**Criteria disclosure**

+In regards to my science-fiction fantasy, as to regarding these outputs, has been between the extremes of Asimnov's _The Complete Robot_ and Dick's _AutoFac_.